A wine rack is an essential part of a wine lover's home. Whether it's for storage or display, a properly sized wine rack can maximize the impact.

 Q: Where is the best place to put a wine rack?

 A: Your wine rack must be placed away from direct sunlight, humidity, and heat sources.
-Suitable locations include the kitchen bar, basement, dining room, under stairs, or a dedicated wine cabinet.
+Suitable locations include the kitchen bar, basement, dining room, under the stairs, or a dedicated wine cabinet.
 Tabletop wine racks are usually placed in frequently used areas for easy access.